TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 9 - Infrastructure Architect/4.9.1-the-chef-and-his-cooking/_index.md

 As the Architect, we are the best person to determine how much to charge for these.
 We built this environment.
 We know the costs, and we know the capacity.
 Not convinced?
 Put it this way, would you rather someone else determine how much your creation is worth?

 We all know that IT exists because of Business.
 It starts with the Business.
 Some of the issues we have are caused by unsuitable chargeback models and incorrect Service Tiering.
 The VM in Tier 1 (mission critical) platform cannot cost the same as the VM in Tier 3 (non-production).
-I’d make sure there is distinct difference in quality between Tier 1, Tier 2 and Tier 3, so it’s easy for business to choose.
+I'd make sure there is distinct difference in quality between Tier 1, Tier 2 and Tier 3, so it's easy for business to choose.
 Need a good example?
 Review this.

 Using the restaurant analogy, say you cook fried rice.
-It’s your dish.
+It's your dish.
 You need to determine the price of the fried rice.
 You also need to be able to justify why you have normal fried rice and special fried rice, and why the special one costs a lot more for the same amount of food.

 To me, the Chargeback model and the Service Tiering serve as Key Drivers to our Architecture.
 I will not consider my architecture complete unless I include these 2 in my design.
 We are architecting to meet the business requirements, which are “defined” in the chargeback model (e.g. the business wants a $100 VM per month, not a $100K VM per month), and service tiering (e.g. the business wants 99.999% and 3% CPU Contention).